Communication protocol: OSI standardization

 A lesson learned from ARPANET, the predecessor of the Internet, was that protocols need a framework to operate.
 It is therefore important to develop a general-purpose, future-proof framework suitable for structured protocols (such as layered protocols) and their standardization.
-This would prevent protocol standards with overlapping functionality and would allow clear definition of the responsibilities of a protocol at the different levels (layers).
+This would prevent protocol standards with overlapping functionality and would allow a clear definition of the responsibilities of a protocol at the different levels (layers).
 This gave rise to the Open Systems Interconnection model (OSI model), which is used as a framework for the design of standard protocols and services conforming to the various layer specifications.

 In the OSI model, communicating systems are assumed to be connected by an underlying physical medium providing a basic transmission mechanism.
 The layers above it are numbered.
 Each layer provides service to the layer above it using the services of the layer immediately below it.
 The top layer provides services to the application process.
 The layers communicate with each other by means of an interface, called a service access point.
 Corresponding layers at each system are called peer entities.
-To communicate, two peer entities at a given layer use a protocol specific to that layer which is implemented by using services of the layer below.
+To communicate, two peer entities at a given layer use a protocol specific to that layer, which is implemented by using services of the layer below.
 For each layer, there are two types of standards: protocol standards defining how peer entities at a given layer communicate, and service standards defining how a given layer communicates with the layer above it.

 In the OSI model, the layers and their functionality are (from highest to lowest layer):